Stream the lecture

 Chan was trained in engineering at UCLA and medical physics and radiation biology at Harvard University.
 For his contributions to science and public health, he has been awarded seven honorary degrees and elected to fellowships at the American Academy of Arts and Sciences, Trinity College of Cambridge University, and Wolfson College of Oxford University.
 He is the Honorary Professor of Translational Medicine at University of Manchester.

-About the CDSS Dean’s Distinguished Lecture
+About the CDSS Dean’s Distinguished Lecture on Shared Futures

-Each lecture features a prominent speaker who is making significant contributions at the crossroads of technology and societal challenges.
-Topics may range from the ethical use of artificial intelligence, data privacy, and algorithmic fairness to the role of computing and statistics in addressing global issues such as biomedicine and health, climate and sustainability, and human welfare.
-The lectures underscore the importance of collaboration across fields including social sciences, humanities, natural sciences, law, engineering, and public policy, recognizing that technological advancements cannot be fully understood or leveraged without considering their full impacts.
+The lecture series aims to foster dialogue between students, faculty, industry and government leaders, and the broader academic community, encouraging critical reflection on how data-driven innovations can be developed in ways that benefit humanity.
+Invited speakers address topics of importance to society and our shared futures.
+Lectures focus on themes such as ethical use of artificial intelligence, data privacy, and algorithmic fairness, as well as the role of computing, data science, and statistics in addressing global issues such as biomedicine and health, climate and sustainability, and human welfare.
+The lectures underscore the importance of collaboration across fields – social sciences, humanities, natural sciences, law, engineering, and public policy – recognizing that technological advancements cannot be fully understood or leveraged without considering societal impacts.